 - 1.1.6 Direct references in Part 1 FCG to requirements set out in our rules or other legal provisions include a cross reference to the relevant provision. - 1.1.7 The Guide FCG contains 'general guidance' as defined in section 158 139B of the Financial Services and Markets Act 2000 (FSMA).
-The guidance is not binding and we will not presume that a firm's departure from our guidance indicates that it has breached our rules. - 1.1.8 Our focus, when supervising firms, is on whether they are complying with our rules and their other legal obligations.
+The guidance is not binding and we

+- will not presume that a firm's departure from our guidance indicates that it has breached our rules. - 1.1.8 Our focus, when supervising firms, is on whether they are complying with our rules and their other legal obligations.
 Firms can comply with their financial crime obligations in ways other than following the good practice set out in this Guide FCG.
 But we expect firms to be aware of what we say where it applies to them and to consider applicable guidance when establishing, implementing and maintaining their anti-financial crime systems and controls.
-More information about FCA FCA guidance and its status can be found in our Reader's Guide: an introduction to the Handbook Handbook, p.24; paragraph 6.2.1G(4) of the Decision Procedures and Penalties (DEPP) manual of the Handbook Handbook and paragraphs 2.9.1G - 2.9.6G of our Enforcement Guide (EG).

-- 1.1.9 The Guide FCG also contains guidance on how firms can meet the requirements of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2007 2017 ('Money Laundering Regulations 2017') and the EU Wire Funds Transfer Regulation.
-This guidance is not 'relevant guidance' as described in Regulations 42(3) 76(6) or and 45(2) 86(2) of the Money Laundering Regulations 2017, or Regulation 14 of the Transfer of Funds (Information on the Payer) Regulations 2007 (which gives the FCA powers and responsibilities to supervise firms' compliance with the EU Wire Transfer Regulation).
-This means that a decision maker is not required to under these regulations is required to consider whether a person followed the guidance the FCG, FCTR or other guidance issued by an appropriate body and approved by HM Treasury when it is deciding whether that person has breached these regulations, although they may choose to do so contravened a relevant requirement under these Regulations. - 1.1.10 The Joint Money Laundering Steering Group's (JMLSG) guidance for the UK financial sector on the prevention of money laundering and combating terrorist financing is 'relevant guidance' under these regulations.
-As confirmed in DEPP 6.2.3G, EG 12.2 EG 12.1.2G and EG 19.82 EG 19.15.5G, the FCA FCA will continue to have regard to whether firms have followed the relevant provisions of JMLSG's guidance when deciding whether conduct amounts to a breach of relevant requirements. - 1.1.11 The Guide FCG is not a standalone document; it does not attempt to set out all applicable requirements and should be read in conjunction with existing laws, rules and guidance on financial crime.
+More information about FCA FCA guidance and its status can be found in our Reader's Guide: an introduction to the Handbook, p.24; paragraph DEPP 6.2.1G(4) of the Decision Procedures and Penalties (DEPP) manual of the Handbook and paragraphs EG 2.9.1G 2.9.6G of our Enforcement Guide (EG). - 1.1.9 The Guide FCG also contains guidance on how firms can meet the requirements of the Money Laundering Regulations 2007 Money Laundering Regulations and the EU Wire Funds Transfer Regulation.
+While the relevant parts of the guide that refer to the Money Laundering Regulations may be 'relevant guidance' under these regulations, it is not approved by HM Treasury.
+This guidance is not 'relevant guidance' as described in Regulations 42(3) or 45(2) of the Money Laundering Regulations, or Regulation 14 of the Transfer of Funds (Information on the Payer) Regulations 2007 (which gives the FCA powers and responsibilities to supervise firms' compliance with the EU Wire Transfer Regulation).
+This means that a decision maker is not required to consider whether a person followed the guidance when it is deciding whether that person has breached these regulations, although they may choose to do so. - 1.1.10 The Joint Money Laundering Steering Group's (JMLSG) guidance for the UK financial sector on the prevention of money laundering and combating terrorist financing is 'relevant guidance' under these regulations and is approved by HM Treasury under the Money Laundering Regulations.
+As confirmed in DEPP 6.2.3G, EG 12.1.2G and EG 19.82 EG 19.15.5G, the FCA FCA will continue to have regard to whether firms have followed the relevant provisions of JMLSG's guidance when deciding whether conduct amounts to a breach of relevant requirements. - 1.1.11 The Guide FCG is not a standalone document; it does not attempt to set out all applicable requirements and should be read in conjunction with existing laws, rules and guidance on financial crime.
 If there is a discrepancy between FCG and any applicable legal requirements, the provisions of the relevant requirement prevail.
 If firms have any doubt about a legal or other provision or their responsibilities under FSMA or other relevant legislation or requirements, they should seek appropriate professional advice.

-1.2 How to use FCG
+1.2 How to use the FCG